Arackulele/GrimoraMod/README.md

 - ![Bugfix](https://i.imgur.com/CYIMfjn.png) Added check to only replace the bomb object from `Explode On Death` when it's Grimora's finale.

 - ![Feature](https://i.imgur.com/uL9uYNV.png) Cards can now have 5 abilities!
-  - The ability icons have now also been resized and repositioned slightly to better fit on the cards.
+  - The sigil icons have now also been resized and repositioned slightly to better fit on the cards.

 - ![Refactor](https://i.imgur.com/5bTRm1B.png) Multiple refactors to handle new API 2.2 updates.